Abarim Publications' online Biblical Hebrew Dictionary

 - The feminine noun אזרוע ('ezroa'), also meaning arm.
 This curious word appears only twice in the Bible, in Job 31:22 and Jeremiah 32:21.
 The letter ו (waw) often is inserted in a word without changing the essential meaning, but why in only these two cases the prosthetic א (aleph) became attached to the regular זרע (zr') is unclear.

 Note that זרע (zara') occurs in the Septuagint and other Greek texts as σπειρω (speiro), from whence comes διασπειρω (diaspeiro), from whence comes the familiar noun διασπορα (diaspora), meaning a scattering, and ultimately the English verb to disperse.

-The root-verb זרה (zara) means to scatter or winnow, and seems not that far removed from זרע (zara' I), except that the scattering done in זרע (zara') yields produce and offspring, whereas the scattering done in זרה (zara) removes debris.
+The verb זרה (zara) means to scatter or winnow, and seems not that far removed from זרע (zara' I), except that the scattering done in זרע (zara') yields produce and offspring, whereas the scattering done in זרה (zara) removes debris.
 Our verb זרה (zara) is used to winnow barley (Ruth 3:2) or fodder (Isaiah 30:24).
 Isaiah even foretells how Israel will grind mountains and winnow them like chaff (Isaiah 40:16), but Jeremiah sees how Israel itself will be winnowed (Jeremiah 15:7).